 The order was not the court's last word on the travel policy that President Donald Trump first rolled out in January.
-The justices are scheduled to hear arguments on Oct.
-10 on the legality of the bans on travelers from six mostly Muslim countries and refugees anywhere in the world.
+The justices are scheduled to hear arguments on 10th October on the legality of the bans on travellers from six mostly Muslim countries and refugees anywhere in the world.

 It's unclear, though, what will be left for the court to decide.
 The 90-day travel ban lapses in late September and the 120-day refugee ban will expire a month later.

 The administration has yet to say whether it will seek to renew the bans, make them permanent or expand the travel ban to other countries.

 Lower courts have ruled that the bans violate the Constitution and federal immigration law.
 The high court has agreed to review those rulings.
 Its intervention so far has been to evaluate what parts of the policy can take effect in the meantime.

 The justices said in June that the administration could not enforce the bans against people who have a "bona fide" relationship with people or entities in the United States.
 The justices declined to define the required relationships more precisely.

 A panel of the San Francisco-based 9th US Circuit Court of Appeals upheld a district judge's order that would have allowed refugees to enter the United States if a resettlement agency in the US had agreed to take them in.